STACK-API

 The grading route returns the following fields:

-• a boolean field isgradable, indicating if the question could be graded.
-Possibly false e.g. because of missing inputs
+isgradable, indicating if the question could be graded.
+Possibly false e.g. because of missing inputs - a float field

-• a string map gradingassets, containing a list of assets used in the grading response, see Plots/Assets
+gradingassets, containing a list of assets used in the grading response, see Plots/Assets - a string field

 Validate route